calinux-py/PowerShell/MOAR - Mother Of All Recons/readme.md

-# MOAR - Mother Of All Recon
+# MOAR - Mother Of All Recons

 MOAR is a PowerShell script built to gather an extensive amount of information about a Windows system.
 This includes but is not limited to, system configurations, network details, browsing history, recently accessed files, and much more.